 areas at SH 151 and Loop 410 to bypass the signalized intersection at

-started on October 10th, 2015, and is expected to be complete in
+started in October 2015, and is expected to be complete in

 2 is anticipated to start in late 2019.
 It is planned for this phase to

 include the northbound Loop 410 flyover to westbound SH 151 and the

 eastbound SH 151 flyover to southbound Loop 410.

 - Why did work stop for so long on the flyovers?

 engineering error was discovered in the plans for the long steel beams

 in order to prevent the overall project from being delayed, the